dheeraj-07/Dheeraj_Assignment/README.md

 8. Start the development server by using the command "npm run dev" or "npm start".
 9. This command will start a local development server and run the React project in your web browser.
 10. The vite will be started and will show the local port number on which you can access the project by navigating to "http://localhost:displayed_port_number" in your web browser.
-11. Or tu run directy from vite press "o" to get redirected to web browser and press "q" to quit.
+11. Or to run directy from vite press "o" to get redirected to web browser and press "q" to quit.

 # React + Vite